Gaps labeling theorem for the Bubble-diamond self-similar graphs: Bubble-diamond Self-similar Graphs

 We define a sequence of graphs which are related to the diamond fractals of\cite{AlonsoRuiz2018} and are a special case of the construction in~\cite{MalozemovTeplyaev2003}.
 They depend on a branching parameter $b$ which gives the number of branches that form the bubble.

-\begin{definition} Fix $b \geq 2$, $b \in \nn$.
+For any graph $G$ we denote the set of edges $E(G)$ and the set of vertices $V(G)$. \begin{definition} Fix $b \geq 2$, $b \in \nn$.
 The \textit{Bubble diamond graphs (with branching parameter $b$)} are $\{G_{\ell}\}_{\ell \geq 0}$ constructed inductively. $G_{0}$ has two vertices joined by an edge.
 At level $\ell$ we construct $G_{\ell}$ by modifying each edge from $G_{\ell-1}$ as follows: introduce two new vertices, each of which is joined to one of the two original vertices by an edge and which are joined to one another by $b$ distinct edges.
 Write $\deg_{\ell}(p)$ for the degree of a vertex $p$ and $\partial G_{\ell} =\{ p \in V(G_{\ell}): \deg_{\ell}(p) = 1 \}$ for the boundary vertices. \end{definition} The steps from $G_1$ to $G_2$ are shown for branching parameter $b=4$ in Figure~\ref{fig:bubblediffBranch}.
 Note that we consider the branching parameter to be fixed throughout this work and suppress the dependence on $b$ in much of our notation.

 The construction of $G_{\ell+1}$ from Definition~\ref{def:BubbleDiamondGraphs} is equivalent to replacing each edge of $G_\ell$ with a copy of $G_1$.
 Alternatively, one can make the construction by replacing the edges of $G_1$ by copies of $G_\ell$.
 The latter is useful for defining a limit of the sequence $G_\ell$, as we may identify $G_\ell$ with one of these copies and then set $G_\infty=\cup G_\ell$.
 However the result depends on the choices of identifications in the sequence.
 To keep track of them we label the central copies of $G_\ell$ in $G_{\ell+1}$ by $\{1, \dots, b\}$ and the left and right side copies by $b+1$ and $b+2$ as in Figure~\ref{fig:copiesLabel} and make the following definition.